CyclopsUNAM/Cyclops/README.md

 ### Part_III._Calculations

+Inside spider we have two files:

+spider.py

+constellations.json: In a dictionary it stores the connected stars within its constellation)

+For spider.py to work it requires a configuration file located inside the database folder.

+The file contains the following:

+[pstgresql]

+database=

+user=

+password=

+host=

+port=

+This file has the connection data and is generated within the servers so that spider can read it It is not on github because it has sensitive information.

 proccessing.py takes as parameters the constellation, the change in millennia and the type of real or apparent view.

 Like spider.py, processing.py requires a configuration file located in the processing folder.